We use cookies on this site to enhance your experience.

 Applications are to be submitted using Form 201 in the online application system.
 Students are responsible for ensuring that they meet the eligibility requirements and have adhered to the scholarship application guidelines.

 NSERC Doctoral Applicants who are currently registered at Laurier or who were registered at Laurier at any time during the year of application and who will not be registered at another institution in the year of application must apply through Laurier.
-Laurier’s NSERC doctoral quota for the 2022/23 competition is 6 (six).
+Laurier’s NSERC doctoral quota for the Fall 2024 competition is 5 (five).

 Note: If you were not registered at an institution during the year of application, you must apply directly to NSERC.

-Laurier’s internal applicant deadline to be considered for a NSERC Doctoral Award is October 10, 2022, by midnight (EST).
+Laurier’s internal applicant deadline to be considered for a NSERC Doctoral Award is October 10, 2024, by 11:59pm (ET).
 Completed applications submitted through Laurier’s quota must be submitted via NSERC's online application portal by Laurier’s internal deadline.

 Transcripts